msvana/mithryl-rag/log.md

 It's much simpler to use, because I don't have to iterate over the elements of the document manually.
 It also offers a natural way to represent tables.

-I just think I somehow need to deal with images later.
+I just think I somehow need to deal with images later they might

 Anyways, I have a basic document loader, so I can now move to the Vector Store part.